 Did you know that every student from elementary through to high school at SAS has their own counsellor to give them academic and emotional support?
 It’s key to their success!
 Parents of graduates reflect on how far their kids have come.

 Teams regularly work in collaboration to review student progress via classroom assessments and standardized assessments, as well as observational data.
 SAS also has licensed school psychologists to ensure that all student learning needs are met.
 And they don’t just talk the talk, they walk the walk with a truly diverse faculty and student body and a focus on collaborative, creative, and critical thinking.
 SAS pupils learn how to be part of a thriving community, ready to become global citizens in their adulthood.

-At the elementary school level specifically, counselors are committed to promoting the development of responsible global citizens by nurturing the academic, social, and emotional growth of all students.
+At the elementary school level specifically, counsellors are committed to promoting the development of responsible global citizens by nurturing the academic, social, and emotional growth of all students.

-During the emotionally charged middle school years, counselors, parents, teachers, administrators, and community members come together to help students focus on the journey of transition through collaborative effort, patience, understanding, and above all, extraordinary care.
-Middle school counselors coordinate this school-wide effort while offering young adolescents the skills and supports that enable them to navigate the unique and – ahem – challenging developmental issues of the middle years, including the successful exploration of interests.
+During the emotionally charged middle school years, counsellors, parents, teachers, administrators, and community members come together to help students focus on the journey of transition through collaborative effort, patience, understanding, and above all, extraordinary care.
+Middle school counsellors coordinate this school-wide effort while offering young adolescents the skills and supports that enable them to navigate the unique and – ahem – challenging developmental issues of the middle years, including the successful exploration of interests.

-And finally in high school, personal and academic counselors advise and guide the academic, personal, and social/emotional wellbeing of students.
-Assigned during freshman year, counselors develop a personal relationship with their students in order to guide them more effectively as they navigate their teenage years.
+And finally in high school, personal and academic counsellors advise and guide the academic, personal, and social/emotional wellbeing of students.
+Assigned during freshman year, personal-academic counsellors develop a personal relationship with their students in order to guide them more effectively as they navigate their teenage years.
 High schoolers are encouraged – and feel free – to discuss the unique academic and personal challenges they face.